stratis-storage/stratis-cli/README.rst

 Installing
 ----------
 To install, check out the source, and use the included setup script, as::

    > python setup.py install

-You will also need to obtain the following related Stratis repos: dbus-client-gen, dbus-python-client-gen, into-dbus-python, dbus-signature-pyparsing.

-Finally, ensure you have the pyparsing package installed.

 Running
 -------